Skysita/odin-recipes/README.md

 Project: Recipes

+Topic: Asian recipes

-In this project, I am going to build a basic recipe website.
-The website will consist of a main index page which will have links to a few recipes.
+In this project, I am going to build a basic asian recipe website.
+It'll consist of a main index page which will have links to a few recipes.